 Japanese Language and Literature Courses

-This course deals with issues of the usage of the Japanese language and how they have been treated in the field of linguistics.
-It concentrates on pragmatics, modality/evidentiality, deixis, speech varieties (politeness, gender, written vs. spoken), conversation management, and rhetorical structure.
-Students are required to have intermediate knowledge of Japanese.
+This course deals with issues of the structure of the Japanese language and how they have been treated in the field of linguistics.
+It focuses on phonetics/phonology, morphology, writing systems, dialects, lexicon, and syntax/semantics.
+Students are required to have advanced knowledge of Japanese.
 No previous linguistics training is required.
-Prerequisites: Japan 10, Japan 10B, or Japan 10X; or consent of instructor.
+Prerequisites: 10B or equivalent.

 An overview of the concepts of theoretical and contrastive linguistics which form the basis for translation between Japanese and English.
 By means of translating selected texts, students will acquire abilities to recognize common problems, apply methods for finding solutions, and evaluate accuracy and communicative effectiveness of translation. .
 Prerequisites: 100B or equivalent.

 This will be a reading course in Chinese language texts written in China and Japan, with a focus tathāgatagarbha thought as expressed in the doctrine of buddha-nature as explained in the Nirvana Sutra (5th century), its impact on the teachings and practices of the Tiantai school in China, and the way in which this evolved into Tendai Pure Land thought and practice in Japan.
 For the Japanese side we will focus on the Ōjōyōshū (985) of Genshin, one of the few medieval Japanese works also studied in China.